redox-os/rfcs/text/0000-io_uring.md

 state, where it is capable of submitting commands.

 ### Userspace-to-userspace

-In the userspace-to-userspace scenario, which has the benefit of zero kernel involvement (except for polling the epochs to know when to notify), the consumer process calls the `SYS_ATTACH_IORING` syscall, which takes two
+In the userspace-to-userspace scenario, which has the benefit of zero kernel involvement (except for polling the epochs to know when to notify), the consumer process calls the `SYS_IORING_ATTACH` syscall, which takes two
 arguments: the file descriptor of the `io_uring` instance, together with the name of the scheme.

-The scheme will however receive a different syscall in a regular packet, namely `SYS_RECV_IORING`, which includes a temporary kernel-mapped buffer, containing already-mapped offsets to the four ring memory regions, as well as an `io_uring` instance file descriptor for the producer, linked to the consumer instance file descriptor.
+The scheme will however receive a different syscall in a regular packet, namely `SYS_IORING_RECV`, which includes a temporary kernel-mapped buffer, containing already-mapped offsets to the four ring memory regions, as well as an `io_uring` instance file descriptor for the producer, linked to the consumer instance file descriptor.